As the end of the year approaches, here’s a question for you: How do you think your year went?

 9. Inspire your team to reach new heights.

 When you’ve completed the above steps with your own career in mind, repeat them with your team.
 Set time aside to collaboratively review what you did well in the past year as a team and what you would like to achieve next year.
-Not only will it focus your team on important achievements, it will also serve as a team building exercise that will strengthen trust and collaboration.
+Not only will it focus your team on important achievements, but it will also serve as a team building exercise that will strengthen trust and collaboration.
 Your role is to encourage your team to review, dream and strategize—not to do it for them.
 A few ideas:

 - Create a team vision and mission statement.